Skip to main content

 For Undergraduate Junior & Senior Students

-The Native American Research Internship is a dynamic summer research opportunity for Native American undergraduate junior and senior students who are interested in Health Science research.
+The Native American Research Internship is a dynamic summer research opportunity for undergraduate junior and senior students who are interested in health science research and rural health.
 The internship is located at the University of Utah in Salt Lake City, Utah.
-It is a 10-week, paid summer internship, funded by the National Institutes of Health.
+It is a 10-week, paid summer internship, funded federally by the National Institutes of Health.

 Recognition